-Adoption Explorer allows admin to build projects on Company and/or Person Usage info, Timeseries and Entitlement objects, in which Company, Company + Instance, Person and Entitlements related information and metrics are stored.
-Once the usage data is stored/ingested to Adoption Explorer objects, admins can calculate new metrics, summarize, and enable these projects for the end users to view on C360 usage sections.
+Adoption Explorer allows admin to build projects on Company and/or Person Usage info, Time-series and Entitlement objects, in which Company, Company + Instance, Person and Entitlements related information and metrics are stored.
+Once the usage data is ingested to Adoption Explorer objects, admins can calculate new metrics, summarize, and enable these projects for the end users to view on C360 usage sections.

 Some examples of Usage Data metrics that helps CSMs know how their products and services are consumed: Top 10 Pages - Last 30 Days, Top User Activity - Last 90 Days, Weekly Page Views by User (last 90 days), Top 10 Users - Last 30 Days (by unique logins) and Bottom 10 Users - Last 30 Days (by unique logins), etc.

 Adoption Explorer can help companies improve their operations and make faster and more intelligent decisions.
-Adoption Explorer allows admins to build projects on Company and Person usage data objects, and these objects can be consumed in the other functionalities of Gainsight like: C360, Reporting, Rules Engine, Cockpit, Journey Orchestrator and Scorecards, etc. This helps admins/CSMs to perform data aggregations, generate Scorecards, Call To Actions (CTAs), Reports, rules, etc. and helps managers to generate trending reports on usage data based on the data granularity.
+Adoption Explorer allows admins to build projects on Company and Person usage data objects, and these objects can be consumed in the other functionalities of Gainsight like: C360, Reporting, Rules Engine, Cockpit, Journey Orchestrator and Scorecards, etc. This helps customers perform data aggregations, generate Scorecards, Call To Actions (CTAs), and to generate trending reports on usage data based on the data granularity.